 Here are a few reasons why pauses are the bomb:

-1. A pause gives your audience space to integrate what you’re saying.
+1. It gives your audience space to integrate what you’re saying.
 Rather than shoving word after word down their throat, you give them space to let your message land and resonate.
 Your audience will be grateful when you do that because it will help them get your message.

-3. A pause shows the audience that you’re in charge.
+3. It shows the audience that you’re in charge.
 You own the space.
 You’re not being driven by your nerves, or the clock, or any urgency to fill the space.
 You OWN it.
 Your power shines.
 A pause communicates that.

-5. A pause adds meaning to your speech.
+5. It adds meaning to your speech.
 Well-placed pauses convey meaning.
 They help your audience understand what you’re trying to say.
 They serve as a cue to the audience that lets them know what’s coming next, what’s important, and what they need to remember